dilumb/BlockUnlockNFT/docs/AssetReady.md

 }
 ```

-We can URL of this object (i.e., https://github.com/dilumb/BlockUnlockNFT/blob/main/metadata.json) as the URI (Uniform Resource Identifier) of the banner asset we want to tokanise.
+We can use this JSON object's URL (i.e., https://github.com/dilumb/BlockUnlockNFT/blob/main/metadata.json) as the URI (Uniform Resource Identifier) of the banner asset we want to tokanise.

 If you want to use a different image, video, etc., as your asset to be tokanised, replace the `image` tag in the JSON with something related and update the URL.
+You may also update the `name`, `description`, and file `size`.

 Then the updated JSON file needs to be hosted somewhere reachable on the web, e.g., on your personal website.
 If you don't have one, an option is to create a GitHub personal page (see [Before the Workshop](./docs/BeforeWorkshop.md) page for more details).